lukeduffy84/gym_subscription_ms4_2/README.md

 a master branch by one author at the following link: (https://github.com/lukeduffy84/gym_subscription_ms4_2)
 - This project has been deployed on Heroku under the following URL: (https://luke-duffy-fitness.herokuapp.com/)

+- To deploy the site please adhere to the following steps:

+### Heroku
+- Create a new account on www.heroku.com and click on the ‘Create New App’ button.
+Select the appropriate region.

+- Within the ‘deploy’ tab, click on ‘Deployment method’ and then select Github.

+- Then click on the ‘Connect to Github’ button and select the appropriate repository.

+### Configuring the database

+- On the page for the newly created app, click on ‘Configure Add-ons’ and find the option for Heroku Postgres.
+Click on the ‘Hobby Dev’ option.

+### Migrating the database

+- In Gitpod, use these following commands within the gitpod terminal to connect the newly created database to the project.
+ - pip3 install dj_database_url
+ - Pip3 install psycopg2-binary
+ - Pip3 freeze > requirements.txt

+- Open the settings.py file and swap out the default database under the DATABASES heading with the new database URL given to you by the heroku application.

+- Enter ‘python3 manage.py migrate’, then enter ‘python3 manage.py loaddata db.json’.

+- Within settings.py, change the allowed deployed url for the app to ‘Allowed_hosts’ variable.

+- Enter: ‘git push heroku master’ into the terminal to deploy to Heroku

+- On the heroku app, click on the ‘deploy tab’ and scroll down to automatic deploys, and then click on the ‘enable’ button.

 ## Media
 - This project has used photos, images and inspiration from the following websites: